-Holdco and our health insurance subsidiaries generally hold investments in U.S. Treasury and agency securities.
-Holdco also invests in investment-grade, marketable debt securities to improve our overall investment return.
-These investments are purchased pursuant to board approved investment policies which conform to applicable state laws and regulations.
+We generally invest cash of our health insurance subsidiaries in U.S. treasury and agency securities.
+We primarily invest cash of the Company in investment-grade, marketable debt securities to improve our overall investment return.
+These investments are purchased pursuant to board-approved investment policies that reflect our obligations under our credit agreement and conform to applicable state laws and regulations.

 Our investment policies are designed to provide liquidity, preserve capital, and maximize total return on invested assets, all in a manner consistent with state requirements that prescribe the types of instruments in which our subsidiaries may invest.
 These investment policies require that our investments have final maturities of a maximum of three years from the settlement date.
 Professional portfolio managers operating under documented guidelines manage our investments and a portion of our cash equivalents.
-Our portfolio managers must obtain our prior approval before selling investments where the loss position of those investments exceeds certain levels.
+Our portfolio managers must obtain our prior approval before selling investments in a loss position.

-Our restricted investments principally include cash and cash equivalents and U.S. Treasury securities; we have the ability to hold such restricted investments until maturity.
-We maintain cash and cash equivalents and investments on deposit or pledged to various state agencies as a condition for licensure.
-We classify our restricted assets as long-term given the requirement to maintain such assets on deposit with regulators.
+Our restricted investments are invested principally in cash and cash equivalents and U.S. treasury securities; we have the ability to hold such restricted investments until maturity.
+The Company maintains cash and cash equivalents and investments on deposit or pledged to various state agencies as a condition for licensure.
+We classify our restricted deposits as long-term given the requirement to maintain such assets on deposit with regulators.